Hooligan Hefs

-Simeona Silapa (born 31 July 1997), known professionally as Hooligan Hefs, is an Australian hip-hop and EDM musician from Doonside, New South Wales.
+Simeona Silapa, known professionally as Hooligan Hefs, is an Australian hip-hop and EDM musician from Doonside, New South Wales.

 Career

 2017–present: Career beginnings

 Hooligan Hefs appeared as a featured artist on Pistol Pete and Enzo's track "Ten Toes" where he was confirmed to be 4'11 in stature due to lyrics in the song.

 In February 2019, Hooligan Hefs released "The Party" and in May 2019, "No Effect", which was certified platinum in Australia in 2020.

+In April 2026, Hooligan Hefs announced his debut studio album Sixth Sense will be released in June 2026.